 - Offerings - our offering schedule supports many excellent local ministries.

-- Kwantlen Polytechnic University Chaplaincy - Surrey Campus
+- Kwantlen Polytechnic University Chaplaincy - Surrey Campus (currently on hold)

 National and International Outreach